About Recycle Rewards

 How does Recycle Rewards work?

-From 1 May 2025, Tasmanians are encouraged to collect eligible beverage containers and take them to one of the refund points around Tasmania to receive a 10 cent refund per container.
-This refund can be received in the form of a retail voucher, an electronic refund, or donated to a Donation Partner.
+Tasmanians are encouraged to collect eligible beverage containers and take them to one of the refund points around Tasmania to receive a 10 cent refund per container.

-Can I start collecting containers now?
+Can I start collecting drink containers now?

-We encourage the public not to ‘stockpile’ containers, and to continue to recycle as normal in their kerbside recycling bin or public recycling bins.
+We encourage the public not to ‘stockpile’ drink containers, and to continue to recycle as normal in their kerbside recycling bin or public recycling bins.

-This is to ensure that the scheme runs smoothly when it begins, and that every container collected and returned for a refund is eligible upon the commencement date.
+This is to ensure that the scheme runs smoothly when it begins, and that every drink container collected and returned for a refund is eligible upon the commencement date.

 Who is responsible for operating Recycle Rewards?